Marshall Phelps, Chief Executive Officer

 Eric Baer, Vice President, Product

-Cheryl Milone is the founder and chief executive officer (CEO) of Article One Partners, the world's largest patent validation community.
-Article One is a global online community reaching over one million that researches the validity of patents.
+Cheryl Milone is the founder and chairman of Article One Partners, the world's largest patent validation community.
 Ms. Milone created the community to add a crucial level of review to the US patent system - strengthening legitimate patents and reducing unjust patent monopolies.
 Early success, including 15 Fortune 100 clients, 45 of the Global Fortune 2000 and premier law firms among 75+ clients and 100% community growth in 2010, led to an invitation in January 2010 to join President Obama as one of the top 50 most innovative CEOs in the nation to participate in a forum hosted by the White House on Modernizing Government.

 Article One presents research requests on behalf of its clients on its website as well as the platforms of international affiliate websites and provides compensation to its community for responding with high-quality prior art.
 Article One has been described as social media for patents with researchers from 147 countries.
 Projects are translated into eight languages to trigger foreign language research in key geographies.
 The success of the company led Marshall Phelps (former head of IP and licensing at IBM and Microsoft) to join Article One’s Board of Directors, and resulted in client feedback that in 57% of research projects, Article One provided new and valuable evidence compared to traditional research.